aiven/devportal/docs/platform/howto/vpc-peering-aws.rst

 Set Virtual Private Cloud (VPC) peering on AWS
 ==============================================

-Once you've created a :doc:`VPC on the Aiven platform <docs/platform/howto/manage-vpc-peering>`, you can follow this instruction to set up VPC peering on AWS.
+Once you've created a :doc:`VPC on the Aiven platform <manage-vpc-peering>`, you can follow this instruction to set up VPC peering on AWS.

 1. Open your AWS Console.